Natalalia/Meteo-API/README.md

 ## Running the tests

-I made some tests for the end points as well as for extra functionality I needed.
+I made some tests for the endpoints as well as for the extra functionality I needed.
 To run the tests:

 ```bash
 npm test